LRBA deficiency: Signs and symptoms

 LRBA deficiency presents as a syndrome of autoimmunity, lymphoproliferation, and humoral immune deficiency.
 Predominant clinical problems include idiopathic thrombocytopenic purpura (ITP), autoimmune hemolytic anemia (AIHA), and an autoimmune enteropathy.
 Before the discovery of these gene mutations, patients were diagnosed with common variable immune deficiency (CVID), which is characterized by low antibody levels and recurrent infections.
-Infections mostly affect the respiratory tract, as many patients suffer from chronic lung disease, pneumonias, and bronchiectasis.
+Infections mostly affect the respiratory tract, as many patients have chronic lung disease, pneumonias, and bronchiectasis.
 Lymphocytic interstitial lung disease (ILD) is also observed, which complicates breathing and leads to impairment of lung function and mortality.
 Infections can also occur at other sites, such as the eyes, skin and gastrointestinal tract.
-Many patients suffer from chronic diarrhea and inflammatory bowel disease.
+Many patients have chronic diarrhea and inflammatory bowel disease.
 Other clinical features can include hepatosplenomegaly, reoccurring warts, growth retardation, allergic dermatitis, and arthritis.
 Notably, LRBA deficiency has also been associated with type 1 diabetes mellitus.
 There is significant clinical phenotypic overlap with disease caused by CTLA4 haploinsufficiency.
 Since LRBA loss results in a loss of CTLA4 protein, the immune dysregulation syndrome of LRBA deficient patients can be attributed to the secondary loss of CTLA4.
 Because the predominant features of the disease include autoantibody-mediated disease (AIHA, ITP), Treg defects (resembling those found in CTLA4 haploinsufficient patients), autoimmune infiltration (of non-lymphoid organs, also resembling that found in CTLA4 haploinsufficient patients), and enteropathy, the disease has been termed LATAIE for LRBA deficiency with autoantibodies, Treg defects, autoimmune infiltration, and enteropathy.